Tannu-Saxena02/devTinder-Frontend/README.md

 success & error dialog show on otp send & on api error

 Goggle auth Implementation
+validation in profile & on about (40 words) api validation api will hit only success validation

 front page for UI  (almost)